 Involvement in progressive research can truly enhance your undergraduate career.
 Whether you plan to attend graduate school, a professional school, or to work in industry, a lab experience will expand your understanding of what you learn in the classroom and strengthen your problem solving skills.
 It will also develop your ability to work both independently and with others in the lab group.
 Additionally, you will make contacts with faculty members, graduate students, and post-doctoral fellows who can guide your future career decisions.

 We have a very active undergraduate research program.
 Many Penn State biology majors work with highly distinguished faculty in the Biology and other partner departments on problems that affect us and our society today: evolutionary genomics; ecological relationships; infectious disease Students work in lab settings during the regular semesters and in the summer.

 Interested in trying your hands in research?
 Here are some ways to get involved.

 BIOL 296/496 provides students with credits for completing independent study research with a faculty member at Penn State.
 See our a listing .

 Follow these steps to secure a research position:

-Create a list of potential faculty members with whom you may wish to work.
-Short research descriptions of ECOS faculty and the offer excellent opportunities.
+Create a list of potential faculty members with whom you may wish to work. and the of ECOS faculty offer excellent opportunities.
 You may also want explore the websites of other life science-focused departments.
 Students have successfully completed research in Entomology, Nutrition, Animal Science, Anthropology, Plant Pathology, Poultry Science and Biobehavioral Health to name a few other options.

 - Contact the faculty you identified by email, in person, or by phone.
 Be specific about your intention to do research in that particular lab.
 Do not send generic email messages as this is an ineffective way to contact faculty members.